univention/univention-keycloak-app/docs/keycloak-migration/migration-examples/saml.rst

         --mapper-nameid-format "urn:oasis:names:tc:SAML:2.0:nameid-format:persistent" \
         --user-attribute entryUUID \
         --base64

+      # allow Keycloak being included from Microsoft 365 (for logout)
+      # if already set to a value, this needs to be adapted accordingly
+      ucr set keycloak/csp/frame-ancestors=https://login.microsoftonline.com
+      service apache2 reload

 #.
 For the configuration of the |SAML| settings of your *Azure Active Directory*
    domain you need the public certificate and the base URL of the